monoscope-tech/apitoolkit-landing/blog/how-to-prevent-sending-sensitive-data-to-apitoolkit-during-integration/index.md

 ```

 #### 2. Endpoint Filtering by Excluding Sensitive Routes
-We have built APIToolkit to selectively exclude capturing traffic from specific endpoints where sensitive data exchange is common, such as `/login` or `/payment`.
+We have built monoscope to selectively exclude capturing traffic from specific endpoints where sensitive data exchange is common, such as `/login` or `/payment`.
 This ensures potentially risky information isn't recorded in the first place.

 ```python
 excluded_routes = ["/login", "/payment"]